bsuraj23/NineThirtyBatch/README.md

 (05 Aug 2025)

-4Q.
-What are the 5 different commands ?
+4Q. find any 5 commands to implement in the command prompt ?
 -ipconfig:Displays your computer's IP address and network details , and also used to reset your password.
 -Ping:Tests connectivity to another network device or website.
 -cd(change directory):Navigates between folders in CMD.
 -dir:Lists files and folders in the current directory.
 -cls:Clear the command prompt screen.

-5Q.
-What are the features of python ?
+5Q.What are the features of python ?
 * Easy to learn and use.
 * Large standard library.
 * Supports multiple paradiagrams.